FranzZemen/re-data-type/ts-src/wiki.md

 ## Stringifier

-As with Data Type Parsers, its not anticipated that users would normally need to invoke the Stringifier to convert Data Type values to the Text Format - its more likely that they would invoke the Expression stringifiers and even then, that would be for a purpose more sophisticated that simple Rules Engine usage.
+As with ReDataType Type Parsers, its not anticipated that users would normally need to invoke the Stringifier to convert ReDataType
+Type values to the Text Format - its more likely that they would invoke the Expression stringifiers and even then, that would be for a purpose more sophisticated that simple Rules Engine usage.